Akashdip-N/Predicting-song-genre-using-NLP/README.md

 This project aims to predict a song's genre based on its lyrics using various deep-learning models.
 The models are trained and evaluated on the Multilingual Lyrics for Genre Classification dataset from Kaggle, which contains lyrics in multiple languages with corresponding genre labels.

-This project includes the implementation of different machine learning models such as:
+This project includes the implementation of different Deep learning models such as:
  *	Fully Connected Neural Network (Deep Learning Model)
  *	XGBoost
  *	Recurrent Neural Network (RNN)